idsia-robotics/navground/docs/background/two_wheeled_kinematics.rst

 ==========

 Let us do a short experiment that test the three solutions.

-We simulate one run of the same scenario as in:doc:`tutorials/tour`, with a single static obstacle that obstruct a target.
+We simulate one run of the same scenario as in :doc:`../tutorials/tour`, with a single static obstacle to pass before reaching the target.

 .. tabs::